New Procedure Offers Relief for Acid Reflux Disease Sufferers

 Acid reflux or gastroesophageal reflux disease (GERD) is a chronic, often progressive condition that affects one in five adults in the U.S. While many men and women manage their symptoms with medications and lifestyle changes, approximately 40 percent of suffers are still not finding the relief they need.
 The new LINX® Reflux Management System is designed to alleviate symptoms and strengthen the lower esophageal sphincter.

 The system includes a flexible quarter-sized implantable device which consists of a series of magnetic titanium beads used to strengthen the lower esophageal sphincter.
 These magnetic beads open to allow food and liquids to easily pass through when swallowing, then close to prevent stomach contents from moving up and stopping the reflux.

-General Surgeon Jeffrey Smith, M.D., currently performs this procedure at MidMichigan Medical Centers in Gratiot and Mt.
-Pleasant.
-Dr. Smith will be hosting this seminar and is one of only nine surgeons in Michigan to perform this procedure.
+General Surgeon Jeffrey Smith, M.D., currently performs this procedure at MidMichigan Medical Center – Gratiot.
+He is hosting this seminar and is one of only nine surgeons in Michigan to perform this procedure.

 The LINX System does not require any major changes to the anatomy.
 The procedure takes approximately 30 minutes to perform under local anesthesia and patients go home the same or next day.
 The LINX system begins working immediately it restores the reflux barrier, reduces or eliminates dependence on medication, reduces gas and bloating, does not limit future treatment options, and is removable, and compatible with MRI.

-Those interested in registering for the Sept.
-24 program may visit www.midmichigan.org/reflux or call MidMichigan Health Line at toll-free at (800) 999-3199.
-Additional information about Dr. Smith can be found at www.midmichigan.org/smith.
+Those interested in registering for the Nov.
+21 program may visit www.midmichigan.org/reflux or call MidMichigan Health Line at toll-free at (800) 999-3199.
+Those interested in more information about Dr. Smith may visit www.midmichigan.org/smith.

 LINX® is a registered trademark of Johnson & Johnson.